Immersive Super Mario theme park to open in California next year

 Ahead of the opening, Universal Studios Hollywood will roll out Nintendo merchandise at the Feature Presentation retail shop, including clothing, “iconic character hats” and plush toys.
 The park said it would provide more details soon.

-In 2016, the same year Universal Hollywood opened the Wizarding World of Harry Potter, Universal announced plans to bring Nintendo-themed areas to its parks in Japan, Hollywood, and Orlando.
+In 2016, the same year Universal Hollywood opened the Wizarding World of Harry Potter, Universal announced plans to bring Nintendo-themed areas to its parks in Japan, Hollywood and Orlando.

 According to the Orlando Sentinel, Orange County, Fla., Mayor Jerry Demings said last year that Universal told him the park’s opening there was planned for early 2025.
 The company told The Washington Post that the park did not have an opening date yet.